peterkinget/MOSbiusBook/5_sw_support/MOSbiusTools.md

 We currently provide two tools to generate bitstream files that you can use to program the switch matrix on the MOSbius chip.
 The tools are available from Github and as a python package.

-* The [Github repository](https://github.com/peterkinget/MOSbiusCADFlow/) contains python modules and command-line scripts to interface with the Mobius chip.
+* The [Github repository](https://github.com/peterkinget/MOSbiusCADFlow/) contains python modules and command-line scripts to interface with the MOSbius chip.

 * A python package is available from TestPyPI as [MOSbiusTools](https://test.pypi.org/project/MOSbiusTools)
   - we advise to create a virtual environment to install the tools